the3te3ch/Humming-Bird-Codebase/README.md

 ## Project Overview 📊

-**`The3 Te3ch™`** is committed to providing high-quality music education resources through professionally designed and printed workbooks.
+**`The3 Te3ch™`** is committed to providing high-quality music education resources through professionally designed and printed Projects.
 We support learners and educators by offering stepwise guidance from beginner to advanced levels, ensuring music theory is accessible to all ages, including preparation for formal exams like the IGCSE.

 ## Features ✨

 - **Expert Book Design**: Captivating layouts that simplify learning.
 - **Publishing Solutions**: A seamless path from manuscript to publication.
-- **Music Theory Workbooks**: Structured lessons with exercises for progress tracking.
+- **Music Theory Projects**: Structured lessons with exercises for progress tracking.
 - **Mobile App Access**: Easily browse and purchase materials through the app.
 - **Professional Printing**: High-quality, durable books designed for use in classrooms and personal study.